Magdeburg

 Saxony-Anhalt State Parliament, Magdeburg

-This is a beautiful square located at the southern end of the main street Breiter Weg.
-The square was laid out after the demolition of Magdeburg’s fortifications in the 19th century, and both at the square and in the streets around it you can see fine buildings in the so-called Gründerzeit style, which was characterized by rich decorations, using both classical elements and national romanticism.
+Hasselbachplatz is a beautiful square located at the southern end of the main street Breiter Weg.
+The square was laid out after the demolition of Magdeburg’s fortifications in the 19th century, and on the square and in the streets around it you can see fine buildings in the so-called Gründerzeit style, which was characterized by rich decorations, where both classical elements and national romanticism were used.

 Opera House, Magdeburg